The Right Rub Can Make or Break Your Beef!

-A mortar and pestle: best $10 you’ll ever spend!
+A mortar and pestle: best money you’ll ever spend!

 Zippies are your friend!

-Next, add the rock salt and grind that into the black pepper corns.
-Once you’ve done this, mix through the remaining ingredients.
+Next, add the rock salt and grind that into the black peppercorns.
+Once you’ve done this, mix the remaining ingredients.
 I like to use a ziplock bag as I can toss it around to make sure that the spices are all properly mixed.

 Some people like to use a binding agent to get their spice rub to stick to their meat.
 This might be mustard for example.
 I do use this trick when I’m working with pork shoulders for pulled pork, but I don’t when I’m working with beef.
 I like to apply the rub, let the meat’s natural juices wet and soak up the spice rub and then apply some more.
 Once the meat stops wetting through the spice rub, that’s enough.
 You’ll soon find out how much spice rub you like to have on your meat though!

 Colours-up very nicely on a brisket…